HemmeligOrg/Hemmelig.app/README.md

 ## Features

--   Encryptet sensitive information sharing.
+-   Encrypted sensitive information sharing.
--   Encryptet attachment for signed in users.
+-   Encrypted attachment for signed in users.
 -   Optional password protection.
 -   Optional IP address restriction.
--   Encryptet key is part of the URL, and not saved to the database for an extra layer of security.
+-   Encrypted key is part of the URL, and not saved to the database for an extra layer of security.
 -   It will detect if the secret is base64 encoded, and add a button to convert it to plain text on read.
 -   Self-hosted version.
 Keywords: Regulatory compliance.
 -   ~~Available as PWA, which means you can download it as an app for your device.~~